 The single request contains all the information that the app needs from Drupal.
 It’s kept in a JSON document called “blueprint.”
 The blueprint lists multiple subrequest objects.

-The Subrequests module allows for very handy options like sending parallel requests, sending requests that depend on the response to previous request, and more.
+The Subrequests module allows for very handy options like sending parallel requests, sending requests that depend on the response to the previous request, and more.

 Installing the Subrequests Drupal 8 module